 Moving a business onto a CRM is no easy task.
 It is a time-consuming, resource-intensive process with a million considerations to make before you can reap its rewards.
 But when you do, those are significant.

 Choosing the right Salesforce managed service provider is vital.
-A certified partner like OMI will provide support from consultation to integration and post-launch support.
-Experience is crucial, with industry know-how on things like business process consulting, product development, and different levels of customization and integration.
+OMI is a certified Salesforce partner that provides comprehensive services – from consultation to integration and post-launch support.
+Experience is crucial, and we are equipped with crucial industry know-how with a focus on Salesforce implementation, integration, and consulting.